googleapis/google-auth-library-php/UPGRADING.md

    </td>
    <td><strong>not needed</strong>
 <p>
-This class does not seem useful
+This class was never used.
 <p>
    </td>
   </tr>